zkMeLabs/mechain-relayer/README.md

 * Commit messages should be prefixed with the package(s) they modify.

 ## License

 The repo is licensed under the
 [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), also included in our repository in the `COPYING` file.

+## Fork Information

+This project is forked from [greenfield-relayer](https://github.com/bnb-chain/greenfield-relayer).
+Significant changes have been made to adapt the project for specific use cases, but much of the core functionality comes from the original project.